-January I, January 2,

-2011 2010
+Dec cember 31, 2011 January 1, 2011

-Compensation and benefits \$ 24,920 \$ 17,159
+Compensation and benefits \$ 28,100 \$ 24,920

-Utilities and sewage 5,106 3,781
+Utilities and sewage 4,992 5,106

-Accrued income, ad valorem, and franchise taxes 2,374 3,233
+Accrued income, ad valorem, and franchise taxes 2,164 2,374

-Reserve for self insurance, litigation, environmental

-and tax matters (Note 17) 9,042 5,087
+Reserve for self insurance, litigation, environmental and tax matters (Note 18) 9,214 9,042

-Medical claims liability 4,193 4,230
+Medical claims liability 5,579 4,193

-Griffin Transaction step up in basis (Note 2) 13,639
+Griffin Transaction step up in tax basis (Note 2) 13,639

-Other accrued expense 22,424 14,032
+Other accrued expense 16,796 22,424

-\$ 81,698 \$ 47,522
+\$ 66,845 \$ 81,698

-NOTE 8.
+NOTE 9.
 LEASES

 The Company leases ten processing plants and storage locations, land surrounding certain processing plants, four office locations and a portion of its transportation equipment under operating leases.
 Leases are noncancellable and expire at various times through the year 2040.
-Minimum rental commitments under noncancellable leases as of January 1, 2011, are as follows (in thousands):
+Minimum rental commitments under noncancellable leases as of December 31, 2011, are as follows (in thousands):

-Period Ending Fiscal Operating Leases
+Period Ending Fiscal ( Operating Leases

-2011 \$ 14,355

-2012 10,745
+2012 \$ 15,152

-2013 7,951
+2013 12,252

-2014 5,377
+2014 9,277

-2015 3,533
+2015 6,729

+2016 4,776

-Thereafter 16,845
+Thereafter 20,308

-Total \$ 58.806
+Total \$ 68,494

-Darling through its wholly-owned subsidiary Griffin Industries, Inc., leases two real properties located in Butler, Kentucky and real properties located in each of Jackson, Mississippi and Henderson, Kentucky from Martom Properties, LLC, an entity owned in part by Martin W. Griffin, the Company's Executive Vice President - Chief Operations Officer - Griffin Industries.
+Darling through its wholly-owned subsidiary Griffin Industries, Inc., leases two real properties located in Butler, Kentucky and real properties located in each of Jackson, Mississippi and Henderson, Kentucky from Martom Properties, LLC, an entity owned in part by Martin W. Griffin, the Company's Executive Vice President - Co-Chief Operations Officer.
 The lease term for each of the Butler properties and the Jackson property is thirty years, and the Company has the right to renew such leases for two additional terms of ten years each.
 The annual rental payment for each of the Butler properties is \$30,000 for the first five years of the lease term and is increased by the increase in the consumer price index every five years thereafter.
 The annual rental payment for the Jackson property is \$221,715 for the first five years of the lease term and is increased by the increase in the consumer price index every five years thereafter.
 The lease term for the Henderson property is ten years, and the Company has the right to renew such lease for four additional terms of five years each.
 The annual rental payment for the Henderson property is \$60,000 for the first five years of the lease term and is increased by the increase in the consumer price index every five years thereafter.
 Under the terms of each lease, the Company has a right of first offer and right of first refusal for each of the properties.

-Rent expense for the fiscal years ended January 1, 2011, January 2, 2010 and January 3, 2009 was \$9.7 million, \$9.4 million and \$8.6 million, respectively.
+Rent expense for the fiscal years ended December 31, 2011, January 1, 2011 and January 2, 2010 was \$12.3 million, \$9.7 million and \$9.4 million, respectively.

-NOTE 9.
+NOTE 10.
 DEBT

-Credit Agreement
+Credit Facilities